NextSDS Logo

 No known significant effects or critical hazards.

-Get medical attention immediately.
-Call a poison center or physician.
 Wash out mouth with water.
 Remove dentures if any.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Stop if the exposed person feels sick as vomiting may be dangerous.
-Aspiration hazard if swallowed.
-Can enter lungs and cause damage.
-Do not induce vomiting.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Symptoms:

-Get medical attention for eye contact.
-Get medical attention if skin symptoms occur.
-Get medical attention immediately for ingestion.
-Call a poison center or physician for ingestion.
-Get medical attention if adverse health effects persist or are severe for inhalation.
-If unconscious, get medical attention immediately.
+Get medical attention.
+Get medical attention if symptoms occur.
+Get medical attention immediately.
+Call a poison center or physician.
+If unconscious, place in recovery position and get medical attention immediately.
+Get medical attention if adverse health effects persist or are severe.

 Related Chemical Substances & Alternative Products